LafLaurine/imac3-personal-project/README.md

 ## Denoising

+You'll find every file in the directory denoise/

 ## Describing an image

-You'll find every file in NLP_description/
+You'll find every file in the directory NLP_description/

 First need to get dataset files with `get_dataset_files.py` \\
 Then we need to prepare the photo data with `prepare_data.py` \\
 After that it's the turn of the text data to be prepared with `prepare_text_data.py` \\
-Train the model with `train_model.py`
+Train the model with `train_model.py` \\
+Once the model is trained, you can use it to generate a new description of an image by launching `generate_new_desc.py`